youyanggu/covid19_projections/about.md

 ## How Our Model is Different

+* *Deaths data only*: Our model only uses daily deaths data as reported by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+Unlike other models, we do not use additional data sources such as cases, testing, mobility, temperature, age distribution, etc. While supplementary data sources may be helpful, they can also introduce additional noise and complexity which can [notably skew results](#mobility-data).

 * *No public funding*: We are one of the few model [used by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that receives no public funding, making us a completely independent entity.

 * *No conflicts of interest*: Similar to the previous point, we are truly an independent entity that operates without outside influence or outside investors.
 Other groups may have collaborations with industry and government entities, or are developing their work for the purpose of publication.
 We only have one purpose: to create the most accurate projections.